wild10/wild10.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
-description: a project with no image
+title: Speech recognition for kids.
+description: asr for kids using AI models.
 img:
 importance: 4
 category: fun
 ---

+{% comment %}

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.